 Deciding to decline

 Once you've received a job offer, it's time to study it.
-Look for any warning signs, which include:
+Look for any job offer letter warning signs, which include:

 Ambiguous salary or compensation information